marcelldls/TechnicalAssignment/README.md

 For each line in text file:
   Get package name: Read from right to left, drop everything from (including) first seen "/"
   If: name not in dictionary (significantly faster search than list), add key with corresponding value "1"
-  Else: Find corresponding key and add 1 to corresponding value
+  Else: Find key in dictionary and add 1 to corresponding value
 ```

 ## Assumptions (Considering context of the role applied to):